 - You must be a member of ICMA to submit an article to Gesta.

 - A complete Gesta submission consists of four parts: the article, an abstract of not more than 250 words, a list of captions, and all illustrations (these do not have to be of publishable quality at the time of submission).
 Submissions must be sent through the Editorial Manager (EM) system on the University of Chicago Press website (www.press.uchicago.edu/ucp/journals/journal/ges.html).
 Detailed, downloadable EM submission

 - Because Gesta uses a double-blind review process, articles must not contain any first-person references, acknowledgments, or anything that might identify the author to a reviewer.
 If your article is accepted, these can be added later.

-- Gesta follows the Chicago Manual of Style, 15th edition.
+- Gesta follows the Chicago Manual of Style, 15th ed., including full authors’ and publishers’ names.
 Further detailed information is given below.

 - Each author is responsible for the accuracy of all information, including dates and citations, which should be verified before the manuscript is submitted.
 All quotations in the text and notes must be free of error.

-- Please double-space and use Times New Roman 12-pt. font.
+- Please double-space and use Times New Roman 12-pt. font throughout.
 For foreign scripts (Greek, Hebrew, Arabic), be sure to use a unicode font.

 - Follow American spelling (medieval, not mediaeval; facade, not façade).
 Byzantine Greek names and terms should use the spellings given in the Oxford Dictionary of Byzantium.